A lot of people (including some big-name influencers) say that there is no such thing as “work-life balance.”

 Learn some easy coping methods to deal with stress and incorporate them into your day.

 I’m a fan of deep breathing, yoga, and walking outside in the fresh air and sunshine.
+You can also use self-care apps to help you improve how you manage stress.

 And, most of all, take regular breaks.